-Director Keith Murray FRICS and Associate Director Sam Field MRICS have specified and overseen many projects in this part of London.
+Directors Keith Murray FRICS (now retired) and Sam Field MRICS have specified and overseen many projects in this part of London.
 This experience is valuable because in addition to conservation area sensitivities, which mean any new works must conform to the existing special architectural and visual qualities, there can also be access issues due to some of the buildings’ immediate proximity to what remains above ground of the River Neckinger (one of London’s “lost rivers”).

 We managed a recent Planned Preventative Maintenance roof survey at Scott’s Sufferance Wharf, a 1980s development to the east (above, on the right), which fronts on to Mill Street and Jamaica Road.
 The survey was made easier with the aid of drone surveys to inaccessible areas.
 Otherwise, the tight river frontage with buildings immediately adjacent to the tidal dock, which is now an almost unique feature in London, means it is always necessary to obtain permission from the Port of London Authority to place scaffolding on the dock bed.

 Java Wharf, St Andrew’s Wharf and Christians Warehouses are Grade II listed Victorian warehouse conversions.
 Our work on them has included the inspection of existing premises and preparation of the specification for external repairs and redecoration.
 Acting on behalf of the management companies, Murray Birrell’s further role was to administer the external repairs and redecoration contract.
 The properties were fully scaffolded and the works were carried out on a Sectional Completion basis under a JCT formal contract.
 The works included Doff cleaning to the stonework, metalwork repairs to the balconies, repainting of external elements and roof repairs.